Claude-Françoise of Lorraine

+Claude of Lorraine (6 October 1612 – 2 August 1648) was the Duchess of Lorraine by marriage.

+Early life

-Claude of Lorraine (6 October 1612 – 2 August 1648) was a daughter of Henry II, Duke of Lorraine, and Margherita Gonzaga, her sister was Nicole, Duchess of Lorraine.
-She married her first cousin and was the Duchess of Lorraine by marriage.
+Born into an illustrious House of Lorraine, she was the younger daughter of Henry II, Duke of Lorraine, and his wife, Princess Margherita Gonzaga.
+Her elder sister was Nicole, Duchess of Lorraine.

 Marriage

 She married her first cousin Nicholas II, Duke of Lorraine, at Lunéville on 18 February 1634 and had the following children: